-- a) The BGA CAO must organise sufficient engineers with appropriate geographical coverage to meet its mission of providing accessible inspection and maintenance services throughout the UK.
-It may not be possible to engage all trainees who present themselves.
-It will always be key to assess the long-term commitment of potential engineers to supporting the sport / industry and to engage trainees offering maximum availability across gliding clubs. - b) The engagement of engineers by the BGA CAO is ultimately the responsibility of the Accountable Manager, who will take advice from the BGA Technical Committee and the BGA CAO CTO.
-The Accountable Manager will ensure the conditions at 4 d) are applied as requirements prior to engaging a trainee as a staff member eligible to enter the BGA CAO Part 66-L sailplane engineer training programme. - c) A trainee must: - i) have attained the age of 17 years (note: the licence application requires a minimum age of 18 years [66.A.15] - ii) be sponsored by a suitably experienced BGA inspector with Part-66L licence operating within the BGA CAO who has agreed to co-ordinate and mentor the trainee's activities (the "Sponsor").
-Potential trainees should contact the BGA Chief Technical Officer (CTO) if required for guidance on securing a Sponsor. - iii) have at least two years of practical experience involving sailplanes.
+- a) The BGA CAO aims to organise sufficient engineers with appropriate geographical coverage to meet its mission of providing accessible inspection and maintenance services throughout the UK.
+It may not be possible to support all trainees who present themselves; it will always be key to assess the long-term commitment of potential engineers to support BGA clubs and their members and who can contribute to offering maximum availability across gliding clubs. - b) The engagement of engineers by the BGA CAO is ultimately the responsibility of the Accountable Manager, who will take advice from the BGA Technical Committee and the BGA CAO CTO. - c) A trainee must: - i) have attained the age of 18 years to apply for a Part66L licence [66.A.15] - ii) be sponsored by a suitably experienced BGA inspector with Part-66L licence operating within the BGA CAO who has agreed to co-ordinate and mentor the trainee's activities (the "Sponsor"). - iii) have at least two years of practical experience involving sailplanes.
 This could be practical operation such as crewing or piloting, working for a manufacturer, or repairing and maintaining sailplanes and associated equipment. - iv) be able to demonstrate previous technical ability and experience.
 This may include technical, academic or vocational qualifications or suitable experience working in a technical area.
-This requirement may be replaced by a greater amount of practical experience involving sailplanes. - v) at the point of application, demonstrate sufficient knowledge, aptitude, competence and skill to have the potential to qualify as a BGA inspector.
-A good general working knowledge of all aspects of the appropriate airworthiness legislation and acceptance of the need for quality in administrative procedures is required.
-This may require some pre-study and may be tested informally as part of the evaluation of the potential trainee's suitability to enter training. - vi) be prepared to attend (at own expense) BGA CAO-facilitated maintenance and inspection courses. - vii) be prepared to attend a BGA Inspector Part66L Continuation Training arranged during the training period. - viii) have access to all required documentation, such as manufacturers' manuals, Service Bulletins, Airworthiness Directives, airworthiness regulations, CAA documents, etc, and to be responsible for ensuring that all such documents are kept up to date.
+This requirement may be replaced by a greater amount of practical experience involving sailplanes. - v) demonstrate sufficient knowledge, aptitude, competence and skill to have the potential to qualify as a BGA inspector.
+A good general working knowledge of all aspects of the appropriate airworthiness legislation and acceptance of the need for quality in administrative procedures is required. - vi) be prepared to attend (at own expense) BGA CAO-facilitated maintenance and inspection courses. - vii) be prepared to attend a BGA Inspector Part66L Continuation Training arranged during the training period. - viii) have access to all required documentation, such as manufacturers' manuals, Service Bulletins, Airworthiness Directives, airworthiness regulations, CAA documents, etc, and to be responsible for ensuring that all such documents are kept up to date. - ix) give a commitment to obtain access to the necessary test equipment. - x) have access to the appropriate office and computer equipment (computer, printer, scanner, email and web access) - xi) demonstrate the capability to read, write and communicate with a high proficiency in English, normally ELP level 6.

-- ix) give a commitment to obtain access to the necessary test equipment. - x) have access to the appropriate office and computer equipment (computer, printer, scanner, email and web access) - xi) demonstrate the capability to read, write and communicate with a high proficiency in English, normally ELP level 6. - xii) be prepared to undertake on the job training "in the field" with current BGA inspectors who hold a Part 66-L (L1C) licence, over a period of at least a year [66.A.30]. - xiii) be prepared to undertake self-organised study for the written exams, with guidance from the BGA CAO and/or Sponsor.
+- xii) be prepared to undertake training "in the field" with current BGA inspectors who hold a Part 66-L (L1C) licence, over a period of at least a year [66.A.30]. - xiii) be prepared to undertake self-organised study for the written exams, with guidance from the BGA CAO and the Sponsor.